hydrogen2oxygen/final-approach/README.md

 ## Features
 - Draw territories on a OpenStreetMap layer, assign number and name
 - Assign territory to a preacher
+- Register territory (as processed again by the preacher)
 - Upload the assigned territory via FTP (SFTP) to your private hosted webpage
 - Send a Whatsapp message with a list of assigned territories to a preacher
 - Download maps as KML file
 - Print statistics and tables (PDF)